 Kefir and yogurt are both cultured dairy products, but don’t be fooled… they’re not the same!
-While both are cultured, kefir contains more probiotics and is fermented for a longer period of time, resulting in a higher count of colony-forming units (CFU)and by a landslide.
+While both are cultured, Lifeway Kefir contains more probiotics and is fermented for a longer period of time resulting in a higher count of colony-forming units (CFU) – and by a landslide.
 Some commercial yogurts don’t actually contain probiotics because they are pasteurized after fermentation.
-While two strains are necessary to produce yogurt, one must look for the Live and Active Sealto verify they actually contain probiotics.
-Some Greek and organic yogurts may contain probiotic cultures, but they still don’t have the high CFU count of Lifeway Kefir.

 Probiotics: Kefir vs. Yogurt

 When it comes to nourishing your microbiome and supporting gut health and immunity, kefir is a much more affordable option than yogurt thanks to its higher probiotic and CFU count.
-Lifeway Kefir is made with 12 live and active probiotic cultures and contains 25-30 billion CFUs.
-Whereas yogurt often contains only 26 live and active cultures and only on average around 6 billion CFUs.
+Lifeway Kefir is made with 12 live and active probiotic cultures and contains a minimum of 25-30 billion CFUs with some of our offerings containing up to 50 Billion CFU.
+Whereas yogurt often contains only 2-5 live and active cultures and only on average around 6 billion CFUs.
 Of the probiotics, kefir contains a mix of friendly yeast and bacteria cultures, which is unique to kefir and makes it even more diverse than yogurt.
 Kefir is also fermented 14 to 18 hours after pasteurization, which is much longer than yogurt, resulting in a creamy, pourable texture with a tart and tangy flavor.

 Protein and Nutrients: Kefir Vs. Yogurt

 Greek yogurt is a popular yogurt that advertises itself as being high in protein, but some valuable nutrients are lost through the straining process, including calcium, potassium and some probiotics.
-Lifeway kefir isn’t strained, making it a great option to take in as many natural nutrients in cultured milk as possible.
+Lifeway Kefir isn’t strained, making it a great option to take in as many natural nutrients in cultured milk as possible.
 Lifeway Kefir is an excellent source of calcium, and is also an excellent source of vitamin D, something most yogurts lack.
-Per 8-ounce serving, Lifeway Kefir contains 10 grams of high-quality protein while most commercial yogurts that aren’t strained (non-Greek) may only contain 4-6 grams of protein per 6 ounce serving.
-In addition, kefir’s long fermentation process enriches the content of B vitamins, vitamin K, folic acid, calcium and amino acids.
+Per 8-ounce serving, Lifeway Kefir contains 10-13 grams of high-quality protein (depending on the variety) while most commercial yogurts that aren’t strained (non-Greek) may only contain 4-6 grams of protein per 6-ounce serving.
+In addition, Lifeway Kefir’s long fermentation process enriches the content of B vitamins, vitamin K, folic acid, calcium and amino acids.

 Lactose: Kefir Vs. Yogurt

-Did you know that despite not being strained, Lifeway kefir is up to 99% lactose-free?
+Despite not being strained, Lifeway Kefir is up to 99% lactose-free or completely lactose-free, depending on the variety.
 While many people with lactose intolerance can tolerate Greek yogurt, not all other commercial yogurts are low enough in lactose to be well tolerated.
 Lifeway Kefir’s unique fermentation process results in a lower lactose count since the beneficial probiotic cultures “eat” most of the milk sugar (lactose) during the process.
 This makes kefir easy to digest, even for many people who don’t normally tolerate lactose well.

 Bioactive Peptides: Kefir Vs. Yogurt